JeanBaptisteServais/SYNERGO/README.md

 https://synergo2.herokuapp.com/

-statut doesn't work all files are on my desk,
+statut doesn't work because all files are on my desk,

 statut need repository with video_capture for blinkin eyes tracking (because i thing it's ok and could be re use by other !)